Western Kentucky University

 Essay Coaching

-As a first-generation college student who had to navigate the complexity of college academics, Emra knows how scary this new chapter can be.
+As a first-generation university student who has had to navigate the complexity of college academics, Emra knows how scary this new chapter can be.
 Her approach to mentorship is focused on making students feel seen and their voices heard.
-Emra’s one-on-one approach creates an environment where students can express their voices in order to tell stories they want colleges to hear.
+Emra’s one-on-one approach creates an environment in which students can craft compelling personal narratives that open up opportunities, taking the first steps toward a fulfilling college journey.